CalebA5/fleetly-pro-scaffold/replit.md

 The backend is an Express.js server utilizing a PostgreSQL database with Drizzle ORM for data persistence.
 Zod is used for schema validation.
 API endpoints are RESTful under the `/api` prefix, with centralized error handling.

 ### Data Model
-The service request schema includes normalized fields like `serviceType`, `isEmergency`, `description`, and `location`, with a JSONB `details` field for service-specific payloads.
+The service request schema includes normalized fields like `serviceType`, `isEmergency`, `description`, `location`, and `status` (pending/completed/cancelled), with a JSONB `details` field for service-specific payloads.
 Operator profiles store `operatorTier`, `isCertified`, `businessLicense`, `homeLatitude`, `homeLongitude`, and `operatingRadius`.
 Emergency system tables include `emergencyRequests` for SOS requests and `dispatchQueue` for operator notification management.

+**Earnings Tracking Tables:**
+- `operatorDailyEarnings`: Tracks daily earnings per operator per tier with unique constraint on (operatorId, tier, date)
+- `operatorMonthlyEarnings`: Tracks monthly earnings per operator per tier with unique constraint on (operatorId, tier, month)
+- `operatorTierStats`: Tracks total lifetime stats per operator per tier (jobsCompleted, totalEarnings, rating) with unique constraint on (operatorId, tier) - used for customer groups unlock system

 ### UI/UX Decisions
 The design is inspired by Uber's clean, modern aesthetic, emphasizing simplicity with a black-and-white color scheme and orange accents for CTAs.
 It features minimal design, bold typography, custom "enhanced-button" components, gradients for premium UI elements, and supports dark mode.
 An intelligent adaptive theming system switches between 4 seasonal color palettes (Winter, Spring, Summer, Autumn) and time-of-day awareness for light/dark mode, with user override options and localStorage persistence.